SwapnanilDhol/UpdateAvailableKit/README.md

 )
 ```

 `checkForVersionUpdate` is self describing.
-It checks the current version that’s installed on device and compares it to the version that’s live on the AppStore.
+It checks the current version that’s installed on the device and compares it to the version that’s live on the AppStore.
 It returns a Swift Result where Success is `UpdateAvailableResult` and failure is a generic `Error` for now.

 The function accepts a few parameters.
 Most of them have a default value attached to them but can be overridden when necessary.
 * `bundleID`: Pass a Bundle Identifier here.
 It defaults to your target’s `Bundle.main.bundleIdentifer` value.